saltkid/tbg/README.md

 # tbg (Terminal Background Gallery)
 **tbg** (*teabag*) allows the user to have and manage multiple background images that rotate at a set amount of time for Windows Terminal

 This edits the `settings.json` used by *Windows Terminal*; specifically, the `backgroundImage` on the default profile by default but user can override it.
-It overwrites the `backgroundImage` value every 30 minutes by default but the user can override that to
+It overwrites the `backgroundImage` value every 30 minutes by default but the user can override that too (as well as image alignment, stretch, and opacity)

 # Installation
 Download the latest release of [tbg](https://github.com/saltkid/tbg/releases)